JustinDPerkins/Aspera-TM/content/20_FSS_Setup/_index.md

 ---

 **7.** In the CloudFormation page the <b>only required parameter</b> here is the <b>name of bucket</b> that you choose to be scanned, just add it in the configuration **(S3BucketToScan)**.
-In our case please use the name from the S3 bucket that you have created early in this workshop or use one existing S3 bucket that you prefer.
+Please use the name from the S3 bucket that you have created earlier in this workshop or use one existing S3 bucket that you prefer.

-It also supports differents parameters to customize your installation, like Resource prefixes and optional KMS integration, for more details about these configurations check our <a href="https://cloudone.trendmicro.com/docs/file-storage-security/gs-deploy-all-in-one-stack/">Documentation</a>.
+It also supports different parameters to customize your installation, like Resource prefixes and optional KMS integration, for more details about these configurations check our <a href="https://cloudone.trendmicro.com/docs/file-storage-security/gs-deploy-all-in-one-stack/">Documentation</a>.

 After adding the bucket name you will need to acknowledge and click on <b>"Create Stack"</b>